Student Paper Prize

 Previous Winners:

-• 2013 Pim van Geffen; "Till and vegetation geochemistry at the Talbot VMS Cu-Zn prospect, Manitoba, Canada: implications for mineral exploration" (see 2012 Geochemistry: Exploration Environment Analysis, 12:67–88).
-Click here for more information.
+- 2013 Pim van Geffen; "Till and vegetation geochemistry at the Talbot VMS Cu-Zn prospect, Manitoba, Canada: implications for mineral exploration" (see 2012 Geochemistry: Exploration Environment Analysis, 12:67–88).

 Rules

-1. The paper must have been published in Geochemistry: Exploration, Environment, Analysis, either during the course of the degree program that generated the research or within five years of the award of the degree;
+- The paper must have been published in Geochemistry: Exploration, Environment, Analysis, either during the degree program that generated the research or within five years of the award of the degree;

-3. The student must be the principal researcher (typically indicated by being first author).
-The student's supervisor or head of department/school maybe asked to substantiate this;
+- The student must be the principal researcher (typically indicated by being first author).
+The student's supervisor or head of department/school may be asked to substantiate this;

 Send all correspondence and entries to: